patrickaigbogunoti/techxplorers-private/app flow 2.md

 AI chatbot for maternal queries using an ollama model or an llm api

+Analytic Engine:
-Symptom checker and personalized pregnancy insights using various python libraries
+This contains the Symptom checker and personalized pregnancy insights using various python libraries

 Python-based API exposes functionality to Next.js for seamless integration.